Nutrition

 Diet pattern matters more than any individual macro, micro, or "superfood."
 The most consistently validated dietary patterns for longevity — Mediterranean, MIND, DASH — share a common core: lots of plants, fish, nuts, legumes, olive oil; minimal ultra-processed food, sugar-sweetened beverages, and processed/red meat.

-Nuance matters too: protein adequacy in midlife protects muscle and bone, which conflicts in some interpretations with the "low protein for longevity" mTOR narrative.
-Fasting helps glycemic control but does not outperform continuous calorie restriction for weight or lifespan in human RCTs.
+Nuance matters too: protein adequacy in midlife protects muscle and bone, which conflicts with the popular "low protein extends lifespan" reading of animal data — the resolution lives under Protein.
+Fasting helps blood-sugar control but does not outperform continuous calorie restriction for weight loss or lifespan in long-term human trials.

 What the evidence actually supports